 Superseded - Quarantine for International Arrivals Direction (No. 10)

 This direction has been superseded on 19 August 2021.
-See the current Quarantine for International Arrivals Direction (No. 15).
+See the current Requirements for International Arrivals Direction.

 Effective from: 1am AEST 19 August 2021

 Direction from Chief Health Officer in accordance with emergency powers arising from the declared public health emergency

 Public Health Act 2005 (Qld)

 On 29 January 2020, under the Public Health Act 2005, the Minister for Health and Minister for Ambulance Services made an order declaring a public health emergency in relation to coronavirus disease (COVID-19).
 The public health emergency area specified in the order is for ‘all of Queensland’.
 Its duration has been extended by regulation to 27 September 2021 and may be further extended.

 Further to this declaration, l, Dr Jeannette Young, Chief Health Officer, reasonably believe it is necessary to give the following direction pursuant to the powers under s 362B of the Public Health Act 2005 to assist in containing, or to respond to, the spread of COVID-19 within the community.

 A person entering Queensland under this Direction must comply with any relevant requirements of other Public Health Directions while the person is in Queensland.

 Separately from the requirements under Public Health Directions, under sections 362G and 362H of the Public Health Act 2005, a person may be given a direction by an emergency officer (public health) to stay at or in a particular place for up to 14 days if the emergency officer believes it is reasonably necessary to assist in containing, or to respond to, the spread of COVID-19 in the community.